anthonyshew/inthezone/content/docs/teamstage/tsMulti/articles/using-your-blog-editing-a-blog-post.md

 By default, your blog post will get assigned the date and time for the moment you publish it.

 If you want to change the publish date, feel free to do so.
 However, do keep in mind that your website will organize your posts from newest post to oldest post based on the dates you give them.
 So, if you write a new blog post but give it a date far into the past, your site visitors may never see it since it will be sent to the back of the line.

+### Post Body

+The body of the post is made up of the same Rich Text Editor that we have come to know and love.
+Use it just the same as you would anywhere else on your site for a creative experience!